iddryg/SCSeqFxs/README.md

 ## doGSEA(datset, objname)
 Finds differentially expressed genes between conditions and performs GSEA on a seurat object.
 This function is used by FindMarkersByConditionEachCluster()

-## doAnalysis(dataset, objname)
-Runs several of the above functions to streamline a general single cell analysis.
-- doPseudotime
-- FindmarkersByConditionEachCluster (DE gene analysis and GSEA by condition for each cluster)
-- doGSEA (DE gene analysis and GSEA for the entire dataset together)
-- plot_huang2021
-- plot_FilioDCMarkers
-- plot_TaylorCD8Markers
-- plot_Rgs_Grk_Markers
-- plot_EgressMarkers